dotnet/csharplang/proposals/params-collections.md

 - the candidate is either not generic, or its type arguments are explicitly specified;
 - there is no ambiguity between normal and expanded forms of the candidate that cannot be resolved at compile time.

-In this case, if the single candidate is not a local function and returns a value (doesn't have type `void`, doesn't return a `ref`) and there is an implicit conversion from result type to `dynamic`, then result of the invocation is the returned value converted to `dynamic`.
+In this case, if the single candidate is not a local function and all the following conditions are met, then result of the invocation is the returned value converted to `dynamic`.
+- the candidate returns a value (doesn't have type `void`, doesn't return a `ref`);
+- there is an implicit conversion from result type to `dynamic`;
+- the receiver and argument list would be supported for dynamically bound invocation.

 For example:
 ```csharp
 unsafe public class C